Papal nobility: Middle Ages

-The late middle ages were marked by a rivalry between the Guelphs and Ghibellines – the parties favoring Pope and Emperor, respectively – that roiled the cities of Northern Italy.
+The late Middle Ages were marked by a rivalry between the Guelphs and Ghibellines – the parties favoring Pope and Emperor, respectively – that roiled the cities of Northern Italy.
 Papal power was retained, but the Popes frequently fled Rome for the safety of Orvieto, Perugia and Viterbo.
 The instability of the communes gradually gave way to the stabilizing influence of the podesta or signoria.
-Gradually, magnates of certain powerful families (such as the Ordelaffi, the Manfredi, the Scaligeri, the Malatesti, the Da Polenta, the Bentivoglio, the d'Este, and the Da Montefeltro) began to establish hereditary lordships and expand their power to neighboring towns.
+Gradually, magnates of certain powerful families (such as the Ordelaffi, the Manfredi, the Scaligeri, the Malatesta, the Da Polenta, the Bentivoglio, the d'Este, and the Da Montefeltro) began to establish hereditary lordships and expand their power to neighboring towns.
 During the Papal exile, Cardinal Gil de Albornoz was commissioned by Innocent VI to subdue the independent states.